oslabs-beta/snAppy/nimble/README.md

 ## Features

-snAppy includes Webpack configuration and bundling, automated dynamic/vendor code-splitting, and exporting of webpack.config.js and bundle report files. snAppy works on top of your code base, never deleting your code and you may choose to keep/delete any changes made.
+snAppy includes Webpack configuration and bundling, automated dynamic code-splitting, and exporting of webpack.config.js and bundle report files. snAppy works on top of your code base, never deleting your code and you may choose to keep/delete any changes made.

 (gif/demo coming soon)